 - Start with the "low hanging fruit".
 So that means start with the existing work comp patients in your clinic.
 Do functional progress notes and functional discharge summaries on your existing patients.
 For those client's that are not at 100% of their job demands and are still making functional gains in treatment recommend a work conditioning program.
 For those patient's that are at a plateau in therapy, and still not at 100% of job demands, recommend a functional capacity evaluation.
 It's important that you make these recommendations to help the physician better understand what the most appropriate next step is.

 - Utilize the marketing collaterals that are part of your software.
-These are 1-page marketing collaterals with your clinics branding, that you can disseminate to physician offices or other referrals sources.
+These are one-page marketing collaterals with your clinics branding, that you can disseminate to physician offices or other referrals sources.

 - Finally, for those referrals that are coming directly from physicians and insurance carriers, communication, communication, communication!
 Communicate with the adjuster or the case manager, via phone or email after every initial evaluation and progress report to update and highlight areas in your documentation that substantiate your recommendations.
 This will help drive increased referrals of work conditioning and FCEs.